 Here are two easy things to check when your refrigerator has both malfunctions of no water and no ice.
-These are not the “broken parts” that we usually look for in the troubleshooting process.
+These fixes aren’t to the “broken parts” that we usually look for in the troubleshooting process.
 They are the icemaker supply line burst valve and the water filter.
 Either one of these items can stop all flow of water in the refrigerator without being “broken.”
 Other items can give these symptoms too, but these are quick and easy to check.

 Icemaker Supply Line Burst Valve